How to make vanilla pastry cream (Crème Pâtissière)

 The other more likely culprits go hand in hand.
 Overcooking, or not tempering the egg mixture.

-If the eggs are not tempered, the eggs are heated up too quickly.
+If the eggs are not tempered, the eggs heat up too quickly.
 This quick temperature change results in the eggs coagulating, or scrambling.

 Likewise, when the pastry cream is left on the heat for too long, the eggs overcook and scramble.